unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
+* access flyby information based on latitude longitude (return swath coverage)
+* access flyby for a specific point (with a margin of error)
 * set up constant config file
+* make README options for .LBL and AAREADME case-insensitive
 * bug fix: "NOTE" in .lbl
 * Include URL for access to AAREADME and .LBL readme files
 * use README information to gather files for download (save computing, tech debt)
 * README: read by object (OBJECT -> END_OBJECT) for .LBL and AAREADME
-* access flyby information based on latitude longitude (return swath coverage)
-* access flyby for a specific point (with a margin of error)

 ### TODO Questions:
 * associate burst ID from SBDR data to BIDR data for metadata
 * save .IMG as an array of pixel values
 * project image onto Titan spheriod
-* Download additional data types as optional arguments using additional_data_types_to_download=[]
+* Currently can download additional data types, but does nothing (additional_data_types_to_download=[])

 ### TODO: Tech Debt
 * rm -rf pydar_results/ between runs for clean image output